Linuturk/cfp/cfp/2019-gophercon-Black-Box-Device-Remediation.md

 * using the [jsonapi.org](https://jsonapi.org/) specification and [api2go](https://github.com/manyminds/api2go) package.
 * migrating from a Raspberry Pi hubs to a custom IOT device controlled using MQTT and the [paho.mqtt.golang](https://github.com/eclipse/paho.mqtt.golang) package.
 * designing a custom command specification for the MQTT payloads to enable the control of IR transmitters and mechanical servo "fingers" for remote device manipulation.
-There are sections of the command specification package that have some inelegant marshalling solutions that I'd like to share with the community.
+There are sections of the command specification package that have some inelegant marshaling solutions that I'd like to share with the community.
 * using the [telnet]("github.com/ziutek/telnet) package to enable communication to our networked PDUs for power measurement and switching.
 * reflection on structs to auto create our database schema.

 I'd love some guidance on Audience Level and Format.
 I feel like a lot of this is fairly simple, but I'm been immersed in this project for a while and I might not have a solid perspective on complexity.
-I'm sure there's plenty of content here to last 45 minutues, but a paired down presentation could fit in the 25 minute slot.
+I'm sure there's plenty of content here to last 45 minutes, but a paired down presentation could fit in the 25 minute slot.

 ## Tags

-go,golang,jsonapi,mqtt
+go,golang,json,api,mqtt,iot

 ## Brainstorming